Enjoy these fun things to do for free in Arkansas

 5. Awe-Inspiring Beauty: The Buffalo National River, with its towering limestone bluffs and crystalline waters, is America's first national river.
 The park also has hiking trails traversing the Ozark Mountains, and camping.

 6. Express Yourself: Join the residents and visitors by taking part in folk concerts and dancing on the Stone County Courthouse Square in Mountain View.
-A local tradition since 1963, the musicals feature both professionals and amateurs at the impromptu performances.
+A local tradition since 1963, the musicals feature both local and guest performers who range from professionals to amateurs at these impromptu performances.